ibm-cloud-docs/dl/order-nsp.md

    1. Select a geography, followed by a market, type, site, and routing option.

       Local and global routing options are supported.
-When you select a routing option, the location details with reachable sites are displayed.
+When you select a routing option, the location details with reachable sites display.
       {: note}

    1. Choose a connection speed.
 The speeds that are supported for the {{site.data.keyword.dl_short}} Dedicated offering are 1 Gbps, 2 Gbps, 5 Gbps, and 10 Gbps.